paramaggarwal/blog/content/the-unsaid/index.md

 ---
-title: "The Unsaid"
+title: 'The Unsaid'
-description: "Nobody is going to tell you something, because you didn’t say anything.
+description: 'Nobody is going to tell you something, because you didn’t say anything.
 What is the response to not saying anything?
 It’s the unsaid.
-Express when the ears are listening, the eyes are open and the…"
+Express when the ears are listening, the eyes are open and the…'
-date: "2016-02-20T14:04:45.598Z"
+date: '2016-02-20T14:04:45.598Z'
 categories:
   - Life Lessons
   - Self Improvement